(412) 212-2333

 ILF neurofeedback has been shown to help with a wide range of conditions, including:

-This is the short list.
+This is not a definitive list.
 Please visit our page on clinical applications for a more comprehensive list of ILF neurofeedback applications.

 Yes.
 ILF neurofeedback is a non-invasive, safe therapy.
 It does not involve medication or any direct stimulation to the brain.
 Instead, it monitors brainwave activity with the electricity your own brain already creates and provides real-time feedback, allowing the brain to learn how to function more efficiently.
 The process is gentle and has no known serious side effects.